 Span 1020: (4 credits) In this course, students continue learning basic vocabulary and elementary grammar which will enable them to communicate in present and past tense.
 At the end of the course student should be able to communicate a variety of topics such as daily routine, free time activities, health and cultural activities.
 Students gain a basic understanding of Hispanic cultural practices and perspectives.

-SPAN 2210: (6 credits) An accelerated intemediate course that accomplishes the objectives of 2010 and 2020 (see above).
+SPAN 2210: (6 credits) An accelerated intermediate course that accomplishes the objectives of 2010 and 2020 (see above).
 This completes the General Education sequence for Spanish.

-Span 3980: ( 3 credits ) By the end of this course students will be able to understand major historical and social developments of Ecuador from pre-colonial to contemporary times as well as an overview of its societies and culture.
+Span 3980: ( 3 credits ) By the end of this course students will be able to understand major historical developments of Ecuador from per-colonial to contemporary times as well as an overview of its societies and culture.
 This course is meant to develop your cultural as well as your linguistic competency.
 The intellectual experience of learning in two languages will help you to develop mental flexibility and therefore, linguistic flexibility.
-You are required to use only spanish during class, workshops and field trips.
+You are required to use only Spanish during class, workshops and field trips.

 SPAN 1010 or 1020 or 1040 and IS 2100 (7 credits)

 SPAN 2020 and either IS 2100 or SPAN 3980 (six credits)

 SPAN 3980 and IS 2100 (six credits for students who have already finished their Spanish gen ed requirements)